 If you suffer from depression, it is well worth knowing that clinical studies have found moderate-intensity exercise to be as effective as antidepressants for reducing the symptoms of mild to moderate depression.
 In the US, medication and psychotherapy are the first lines of treatment for depression, however, this is not the case in every country.
 Other countries such as the UK, recommend exercise as a form of treatment.
 Australia goes even further than this.
 There they prescribe exercise as the initial treatment for a depressed person who is also sedentary.

-Every individual has their own unique experience with mental illness, and you should always consult with your doctor before making any alterations to medications or therapy.
+According to many mental health experts, every individual has their own unique experience with mental illness, and you should always consult with your doctor before making any alterations to medications or therapy.
 But what can be taken from these studies and guidelines is that exercise is an effective tool in reducing the symptoms of depression and that movement is an essential part of life and our wellbeing.

 2- Exercise can Improve Sleep Quality